Statistic College Place Washington National

 College Place Racial Demographics & Ethnicity

-Understanding the College Place racial demographics and ethnic composition is paramount for addressing systemic inequities, advancing social justice and inclusion and fortifying communities.
-In College Place, the racial breakdown indicates 82.2% White, 0.4% Black or African American, 2.4% Asian, 0.8% American Indian and 0.5% Native Hawaiian, with 21% of the population identifying as Hispanic or Latino.
-Notably, 80.2% of households reported speaking English only, while 16.4% reported speaking Spanish only.
-Additionally, 12.2% of residents were categorized as foreign-born.
+Recognizing the racial demographics and ethnicity breakdown of College Place is pivotal for addressing systemic inequities, championing social justice and inclusion and fostering resilient communities.
+In College Place, the racial breakdown comprises 82.2% White, 0.4% Black or African American, 2.4% Asian, 0.8% American Indian, and 0.5% Native Hawaiian, with 21% of the population identifying as Hispanic or Latino.
+80.2% of households reported speaking English only, while 16.4% reported speaking Spanish only.
+Furthermore, 12.2% of residents were categorized as foreign-born.

 College Place Population Density